Luo-Zhengding/GFANC-Bayes/README.md

 If you don't want to retrain the 1D CNN ('M5_Network.py'), the trained model can be found in 'models/M6_res_Synthetic.pth', you can easily run the 'Main-GFANC-Bayes.ipynb' file to get the noise reduction results.

+The 1D CNN is trained using a synthetic noise dataset, its label files are 'Soft_Index.csv' and 'Hard_Index.csv'.
+The entire dataset is available at https://drive.google.com/file/d/1hs7_eHITxL16HeugjQoqYFTs-Cm7J-Tq/view?usp=sharing

 Especially, the pre-trained sub control filters are obtained on synthetic acoustic paths, where the primary and secondary paths are bandpass filters.
 If you want to use the GFANC-Bayes system on new acoustic paths only requires obtaining the corresponding broadband control filter and decomposing it into sub control filters.
 Noticeably, the trained 1D CNN in the GFANC-Bayes system remains unchanged.
 The detailed information can be found in Section 'Noise Cancellation on Measured Acoustic Paths' in the paper.

 **RELATED PAPERS:**
 - [Deep Generative Fixed-Filter Active Noise Control](https://arxiv.org/pdf/2303.05788)